German court jails Iraqi refugee Ali B. for life on rape and murder charges | DW | 10.07.2019

 Captured after fleeing to Iraq

-"I don't know how it could have happened," he said, adding that he only remembered hiding the body.

-He then fled to his native Iraq, but was captured by Kurdish authorities and returned to Germany.
+Ali B. then fled to his native Iraq with several family members, but was captured by Kurdish authorities and returned to Germany.

-He is also facing charges in separate rape case, with prosecutors claiming that he repeatedly raped an 11-year-old girl, also while in Germany.
-Additionally, authorities link him with a mugging that took place in April 2018.

 Ali B. apologized to Susanna's mother during the trial and claimed to be a changed man while in jail.